The best cots, cribs and cot beds for safe sleeping

 Best affordable crib

 Winner of the Bronze award for Best Cot, Crib or Moses Basket at the Mother&Baby Awards 2023, the Graco Side-by-Side Bedside Bassinet offers excellent value without compromising on features.
 Designed with convenience in mind, the Graco Side-By-Side is lightweight and easily portable, with a one-step fold mechanism which allows for quick setup and storage.
 Not only does it function as a bedside bassinet, but it also converts into a travel-size infant bed with the removal of its lower legs, making it a practical choice for family trips or visits.
+Our mum tester, Nicole found it simple to put up, which is ideal if you're planning to use it as a travel cot.
+"The bassinet has a simplistic design, making it easy for one person (even in my case, while pregnant) to assemble.
+It is lightweight, requires no tools, comes in just two parts, and takes less than 10 minutes to set up.
+I love how easily this product can be folded down and back up again, and the travel bag that comes with it makes travelling with it even more convenient."

 The spacious sleeping area and mesh sides allow you to see your baby easily, providing you with peace of mind.
-One reviewer felt the large storage basket was helpful for keeping baby essentials within easy reach, and noted this was particularly helpful when she was recovering from a C-Section.
-While our reviewer said the height of the crib was adequate - "not too low down or high up" - it can't be adjusted, making it less adaptable than some others on our list.
+One reviewer felt the large storage basket was helpful for keeping baby essentials within easy reach and noted this was particularly helpful when she was recovering from a C-section.
+While our reviewer said the height of the crib was adequate—"not too low down or high up"—it can't be adjusted, making it less adaptable than some others on our list.

 We tested this product as part of the Mother&Baby Awards 2023, where it won Bronze for Best Cot, Crib or Moses Basket.